Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

-There is no generally accepted definition for ``HCAI tools,'' nor a clear understanding of their requirements.
-We establish an operational definition of HCAI tools by reviewing prior literature.
-The definition was further refined based on feedback from five HCI, AI, and visualization experts (E1-E5).
-All five experts are researchers, including three faculty members from R1 universities in the US and Canada, and two members from industry labs (each with over 15 years of experience).
-Beside publishing in reputed venues, two experts have written books on interactive visualization while two others have written books on human-centered AI.
-One researcher is an expert in AI ethics and have published over 50 articles on this topic.
-We outline the definition with literature references and input from the experts where relevant.
+The human concerns and other parts of the definition were refined based on feedback from seven HCI, AI, and visualization experts (\autoref{tab:participant}).
+The seven experts (E1-E7) include five faculty members from research-intensive universities across North America and Europe, and two research scientists from industry labs.
+Participants bring expertise across HCI, visualization, AI, and ethics: two have authored books on interactive visualization, two on human-centered AI, and one has published extensively on AI ethics (50+ articles).
+Five of the participants are from North America (E1-E5) whereas two are from Europe (E6, E7).
+Additionally, three of our participants (E2, E4, and E7) have South Asian backgrounds, with E4's research explicitly focusing on sociotechnical problems in South Asia.
+Below, we outline the definition with literature references and expert input.